 You can use any salad dressing you like.
 I like to dress this salad with a simple vinaigrette made of olive oil, red wine vinegar, salt, pepper, and garlic.

+This is the salad dressing that I use for almost all my salads.
+It's simple and delicious.
 But if you prefer a creamy dressing such as ranch or blue cheese, that's fine too.
 Both go well with this salad.

 Serving Suggestions

-The presentation is really important here, as you can see in the photos.
+The presentation is important here, as you can see in the photos.
 It's such a gorgeous salad!
 So it's best to serve it as shown rather than mixed.

-Or you can arrange the salad first, present it at the table without the dressing, then pour everything into a large bowl, add the dressing, and mix.
+You can drizzle half the dressing over the greens and the remaining half over the other ingredients.
+Alternatively, arrange the salad first, present it at the table without the dressing, and then pour everything into a large bowl, add the dressing, and mix.

 The perfect drink to go with this salad?
 A refreshing glass of cucumber water!